Here are our area artists we are extremely proud to represent.

 Denise Murphy started Alcohol Inks Painting a few years ago at the prompting of a fellow artist.
 She enjoys the vibrancy of the medium and allowing the medium to flow freely.
 She is always experimenting with new techniques with this medium and stretching the viewer’s imagination.
 She has a Bachelor’s of Science in Computer Graphics.

-Denise is actively engaged with the Mount Vernon Area Arts Council and has served as their VP and Director of Strategic Planning for many years.
-Along with being focused on children’s art education, she has been the chair of the Lincoln Highway Arts Festival (LHAF) for the last few years and is chairing the next one on Sept 15th, 2018.
+Denise was actively engaged with the Mount Vernon Area Arts Council and has served as their VP and Director of Strategic Planning for many years.
+Along with being focused on children’s art education, she was the chair of the Lincoln Highway Arts Festival (LHAF) for four years thru 2018.